Skip to Content

 Sharing is caring!

-Then, I married a man who loves any kind of bean.
-So I had to make it my mission to learn how to cook them.
-I think I have done pretty well learning, so I thought I would share with you too just in case you need an easy recipe for making Pinto Beans.
-My secret is my slow cooker.
+Then, I married a man who loves any bean.
+So I had to make it my mission to learn how to cook them so he could have a great comfort food meal.
+I think I have done pretty well learning, so I thought I would share with you too just in case you need an easy pinto bean recipe.
+My secret is slow-cooking the beans.
+This slow cooker recipe is one for the books!

-How to Make Slow Cooker Pinto Beans with Ham Hock
+How to Make This Crock Pot Pinto Beans Recipe

 This recipe could not be easier to make.

-To start with, you need a 16-ounce bag of dried pinto beans from the store.
-Keep in mind that dry beans need to be sorted, and washed prior to cooking.
+To start with, you need a 16-ounce bag of dry pinto beans from the store.
+Keep in mind that dry beans need to be sorted, and washed before cooking.
 You need to do this because occasionally you will have rotten ugly beans in your bag and you will need to remove them.
+These are the same beans you would also use for refried beans.

-I also let my beans soak in a water bath in the fridge overnight.
+I do an overnight soak in the fridge.
+Fill a large bowl with water and dump the beans in.
+Cover and let it rest overnight.
 This softens them and cuts down on the cooking time tremendously.
 You do not have to do this though.
-You can go straight from the bag to the slow cooker.
+You can do the quick soak method or go straight from the bag to the slow cooker.

 Pour your beans into the crockpot.

-Next, you are going to get a smoked ham hock and nestle it right into the dried beans.
+Next, you are going to get a smoked ham hock (or ham shank) with the ham bone on it and nestle it right into the dried beans.
 Smoked ham hocks can usually be found in the grocery store where the bacon and sausage are located.
+If you have leftover ham, then that works just fine too.
+You can find my favorite ham recipe here.

-My grocery store offers a two-pack for around $4.
-They are super cheap and add a ton of flavor to your beans.
+My local grocery store offers a two-pack for around $4.
+They are super cheap and add a ton of smoky flavor to your beans.

-Cover the beans with water.
+Cover the beans with 8 to 10 cups water or chicken stock.
 There should be about 2 inches of water above the beans.
-Put the lid on and cook on low for 8 hours or on high for about 5 hours.
+The cooking time should be low for 8 hours or high for about 5 hours.
 You may need to add more water to your beans if you don't soak them in a water bath overnight.

-Once the beans are soft, remove the ham hock from the beans.
+Once you have tender beans, remove the ham hock from the beans.
 Take the fatty portion off and shred the meat with a fork.
-Put the meat back in and mix in with the beans.
+Put the meat back in and mix it with the beans.
 Give it a taste and season with a little more salt and pepper if needed.

-Serve these delicious beans with a side of my Classic Skillet Cornbread and top with pickled chilies for the perfect weeknight dinner idea.
-You can use this as a side dish if you want, but my husband loves to just eat it as his main meal sometimes.
+Serve the best crockpot pinto beans topped with cheddar cheese with a side of my Classic Skillet Cornbread and top with pickled chilies for the perfect weeknight dinner idea.
+You can use this as a side dish if you want, but my husband loves to just eat it as his main dish sometimes.
+It is even better the next day.
+The next time you need a quick meal, this is the one you need to make!
+It is the best way to make beans in my opinion.

 Looking for other bean recipes?
 Check these out